Nursing Home Abuse Attorneys Serving Indiana

 But whether out of fear, confusion, embarrassment, forgetfulness, loneliness, or impaired mental capacity, many seniors do suffer ongoing abuse and neglect in total silence.
 Their abusers depend on it.

-That isn’t right, and at Eskew Law, we won’t stand for it.
+That isn’t right, and at Eskew Law, LLC, we won’t stand for it.

 Nursing homes are subject to a series of strict laws and regulations.
 If you or your loved one is the victim of nursing home negligence, our law firm wants to help you secure justice.
 That means a safer living environment and financial compensation for the damages already incurred.

 Let us help you and the person you love.
 If you suspect medical malpractice or nursing home negligence in Indianapolis, contact Eskew Law, LLC and ask to speak to Chris Eskew or one of our other attorneys in a free consultation as soon as possible.
 We may be in a position to help your family.

 Testimonial: “Pleasantly surprised by Mr. Eskew’s true concern for our family.”

 “Our family has not had a lot of experience with attorneys and was pleasantly surprised by Mr. Eskew’s true concern for our family.
 He is not only a great attorney but a great person as well.
 I would highly recommend his firm.”